FOCUS-Private equity rushes to Gulf as fundraising dries up

 Bruce Flatt, chief executive of Brookfield, was among the investors who thronged to Riyadh last week for the FII.

-"We have $150 billion of businesses.
-We have just under $10 billion in this region.
+"We have just under $10 billion (of businesses) in this region.
 We're building out every one of those businesses in Saudi Arabia," Flatt said from the stage.

 In a separate development, Saudi Arabia will set a January 2024 deadline for foreign firms that want to secure government contracts to establish their regional headquarters to Riyadh, finance minister Mohammed Al Jadaan told Reuters last week.